cleveland-metroparks/GIS-Update/README.md

 * Layers complete on Real Estate Land Protection service.
 Print-to-pdf functionality underway.

 ## Tom
-### Facilities DB
+### P&D
-- The Zoo assessments have started, light support needed to date
+- Facilities DB: Zoo assessments have started, light support needed to date - SAME
+- Scheduling a time to go out to Big Met to map out the pin curbs along the cart path.
+I'll also check path widths and make sure the alignment we have is accurate.

 ### Legal
+- Compiled a list of parcels at least partially within the carbon credit project area, cross-checked with RE database
-- Bradley Woods parcel/deed boundaries sent to Stephanie for review along with spreadsheet of properties within the carbon credit project area: still pending review
+- Bradley Woods parcel/deed boundaries sent to Stephanie for review along with spreadsheet of properties within the carbon credit project area: COMPLETE
 - Land Protection GIS page: still need to migrate contours, link highway shields

 ### App
 - Ongoing trail/network updates, need to push an update to production server for routing network (primarily to add West Creek mountain bike trail w/the loops builder)
-- Created and uploaded new points dataset so all Attractions/location icons have information for click-events built into MapBox
+- Created and uploaded new points dataset so all Attractions/location icons have information for click-events built into MapBox: not tested by Jeff yet
-- App RFPs were reviewed, graded and now moving toward interviews
+- App interviews complete

 ### ADA
-- Finishing up the ADA update summary spreadsheet for Phase 1 in advance of next ADA meeting: meeting pushed back to October.
+- Finishing up the ADA update summary spreadsheet for Phase 1 in advance of next ADA meeting: meeting pushed back to October (ONGOING)
+- Compiled list of restrooms and graded the level of accessibility: Accessible, Mostly Accessible, Somewhat Accessible, Not Accessible.
+Sent to Sean for review.

 ### Marketing
-- Finishing up second round of reviews for the Pathfinder publication.
-Preparing a document for Brandon and Donna to reference for map and legend updates
+- Pathfinder feedback is closed
-- Pulling together an estimate for mailings through the Winter of 2020-21 for the deer management program
+- Pulling together an estimate for mailings through the Winter of 2020-21 for the deer management program - complete

 ### NR
-- Need to prepare mailing for portion of Mill Stream run for deer management program
+- Need to prepare mailing for portion of Mill Stream run for deer management program - complete
+- A couple map requests in progress, waiting on feedback

+### Outside request
+- ODNR is using our trails data in a portal they are developing for the public to locate trails throughout the state.
+I'm going to translate our data as best as possible into ODNR format to ensure CM trails are represented as accurately as possible.

 ## Brandon